payi_instrument()

 early in your application startup sequence. - Initialize Once: Only call the function once in your application lifecycle.

-- Use Global Defaults: Set reasonable defaults for parameters that apply to your entire application.
+if using a non-default Pay-i endpoint. - Use Global Defaults: Set reasonable defaults for parameters that apply to your entire application.

 - Consider Privacy: Disable prompt logging (